Team-Saturated/Eco-watt/README.md

 | Expected Current | ~150 mA | ~30-50 mA |
 | Use Case | Testing/Demos | Production/Field |

-📌 **Note:** This power optimization design targets the separate PlatformIO environment for real hardware, not the simulation environment.
+📌 **📌 Important Note:** This power optimization design targets the separate PlatformIO environment for real hardware, not the simulation environment.
 Tickless IDLE and Auto Light Sleep are system-level FreeRTOS/ESP-IDF features that may not be fully supported under the Arduino core / simulated builds.
-We are currently working on ESP-IDF–included, environment-based power-management code integrated with the existing hardware code, with this mode serving as a backup in case any issues arise during full power-optimization  (**Source:** [`src/main_pm_backup.cpp`](src/main_pm_backup.cpp)).
+We are currently working on ESP-IDF–included, environment-based power-management code integrated with the existing hardware code, with this mode serving as a backup in case any issues arise during full power-optimization  (**Reference :** [`src/main_pm_backup.cpp`](src/main_pm_backup.cpp)).
 Light sleep is disabled in simulation because the simulator uses high-frequency polling.
 Documentation contains predicted power savings; these must be validated on real hardware, especially where RS485/Modbus polling interacts with the 15-minute upload interval.